-To enforce security policies effectively by system call interposition, we need to resolve the following challenges: incorrectly replicating OS semantics, resource aliasing, lack of atomicity, and side effects of denying system calls [17, 31, 33].
+To enforce security policies effectively by system call interposition, we need to resolve the following challenges: incorrectly replicating OS semantics, resource aliasing, lack of atomicity, and side effects of denying system calls [18, 34, 37].
 We briefly explain their nature and discuss how we address them.

-The sandboxing tool needs to track operating system state in order to reach policy decisions.
-Systrace, for example, has to keep track of process uids and the filename of the program binary the monitored process is executing.
-In order to avoid incorrectly replicating OS semantics, our kernel-level implementation informs the Systrace daemon about all relevant state changes.
+The sandboxing tool must track operating system state in order to reach policy decisions.
+Systrace, for example, must keep track of process uids and the filename of the program binary the monitored process is executing.
+To avoid incorrectly replicating OS semantics, our kernel-level implementation informs the Systrace daemon about all relevant state changes.